kasugaijin/jankenpon/README.md

-Rock paper scissors game for The Odin Project
+Rock paper scissors game for The Odin Project - for desktop (not mobile friendly)

 Music:
 Space Race by tubebackr | https://soundcloud.com/tubebackr